taitulism/css-flex/README.md

 A few words
 -----------
 >### TL;DR
->With `css.flex` - flex containers are centered on the secondary axis by default because it makes more sense IMHO.
+>With `my-css-flex` - flex containers are centered on the secondary axis by default because it makes more sense IMHO.

 <details>
 	<summary>Read More...</summary>